-All of the information you need to operate the Rino 110 can be found on five default main pages (or display screens).
-Press and release the Page key to cycle through the Radio Page, Map Page, Navigation Page, Trip Computer, and Main Menu Page.
-You can also access the Main Pages by pressing the on-screen Main Page button Fig. Customize the Main Page sequence through the Main Menu (refer to the "Main Menu Page" section later in this guide).
+All of the information you need to operate the Rino 130 can be found on six default main pages (or display screens).
+Simply press and release the Page button to cycle through the Radio Page, Map Page, Navigation Page, Altimeter Page, Trip Computer, and Main Menu Page.
+You can also access the Main Pages by pressing the on-screen Main Page button [15].
+Customize the Main Page sequence through the Main Menu (see page 45).